memair/docs/_documentation/deprecation_policy.md

 position: 3
 ---

 Memair adheres to a deprecation schedule however, any endpoint or data structure may be changed or deprecated if there is a security issue.
-Currently all endpoints are Beta (except for those with deprecation notices).

 #### Alpha endpoints
 Alpha endpoints are in active development and will likely change or become deprecated.